 Reasons To Make Copies Of Every Check From Your Customers:

 - Affording the collection attorney attachment targets

-Once we can find the debtor’s last known bank, we can finalize the complaint – or if the complaint has been filed, seek to amend the complaint, so that we can file a motion for a bank attachment.
-In some cases, these prejudgment attachments can be sought out without notice in regards to what is known as an ex parte bank attachment.
+Once our collections attorneys identify your debtor’s last known bank, they can finalize the complaint – or if the complaint has been filed, seek to amend the complaint, so that they can file a motion for a bank attachment.
+In some cases, these prejudgment attachments can be sought without notice in regards to what is known as an ex parte bank attachment.
 Courts may allow you to attach a debtor’s property without notice if all the facts of the case conclude that your debtor is likely to remove the asset in question if given notice of an attachment.
-Through more than 35 years of combined experience, the Law Offices of Alan M. Cohen LLC has found that debtors are highly unlikely to leave money in their accounts if they are given such notice, so we use “trustee process” to attach your debtor’s account ex-parte when necessary.
+Through almost 50 years of combined experience, the Law Offices of Alan M. Cohen LLC has found that debtors are highly unlikely to leave money in their accounts if they are given such notice, so we use the “trustee process” to attach your debtor’s account ex-parte when necessary.

 The first thing you need to know about ex parte bank attachments or a trustee attachment, which can also be done as an attachment with notice, is that the attachment does not automatically entitle you to the money in the account.
 Instead, it gives you prejudgment security by having the bank hold money aside for you after you win your case.
 By doing this, it will be ensured that after you win the battle, you will ultimately win the war and have control over your money.

 In this scenario, a doctor had hired a lawyer to help him with the purchase of a high-tech company.
 The doctor then went on to make sporadic payments despite a promise to pay the attorney’s bill in full.
 With an outstanding balance of $80,000 built up, the good doctor became Dr. Deadbeat.